collinksmith/chess/README.md

 ## Technologies

-This game was built in Ruby.
+This game was built from scratch with Ruby.
 It uses the [colorize][colorize] gem to color the board on the command line, and the [io-console][io] gem to enable use of $stdin.getch.

 [colorize]: https://github.com/fazibear/colorize
 [io]: https://rubygems.org/gems/io-console/versions/0.4.2